 Overview

-At Stanford, we believe that the university must not only contribute to technological transformations but also lead the interpretation and explanation of the human experience.
+The Public Humanities grew out of the Changing Human Experience (CHE) initiative, as part of the university’s Long Range-Planning process.
+CHE affirmed the conviction that the university must not only contribute to technological transformations but also lead the interpretation and explanation of the human experience.